zicodeng/zicodeng/README.md

 - 🔭 I’m currently working for a 🦄 startup [Convoy 🚚](https://convoy.com/), on a mission to transport the world with endless capacity and zero waste
 - 🌱 I’m currently learning **trucking industry, project management, leadership skills**
 - 💬 Ask me about **TypeScript, GraphQL, React, Node.js**
-- 📫 How to reach me: [@zicodeng](https://www.linkedin.com/in/zico-deng/) on LinkedIn
+- 📫 How to reach me: [@zicodeng](https://www.linkedin.com/in/zico-deng/) on LinkedIn or ask me anything [here](https://github.com/zicodeng/zicodeng/issues)
 - ⚡ Fun fact: I am a nerdy programmer who's really into jocky DJ 😎

 -------